Different Kinds of Author Clients – Who Do You Want to Serve?

 The hobbyist-writer might get caught up in all the publishing chatter online and then feel guilty that they’re not taking their writing ‘seriously’ enough.
 In reality, though, they’re happy to keep their writing to themselves (or share it with friends and family).
 Perhaps one day they’ll publish something, but this isn’t their main goal.
 They just enjoy writing, and like doing it whenever they feel the urge.

-How it helps to know what kind of writer you want to be
+It helps to know what kind of writer you want to work with

 Writing can be a hobby, a side-job or a career.
-You can be one type of writer or a mixture.
-None of these options are better than the other.
+A writer can be one type or a mixture.
+None of these options is better than the other.
 There’s no wrong way to be a writer.